 Offered: Early spring.

-ARTE 421 - Art in the Elementary School (3)

-The objectives of an art program in the elementary grades are considered as well as the means of developing, presenting, encouraging, and evaluating programs.

-Prerequisite: ARTE 340 or elementary teaching experience, and consent of instructor.

-Offered: As needed.

 ARTE 426 - Student Teaching in Art Education (7)

 In this culminating clinical experience, teacher candidates complete teaching experiences in elementary and secondary schools under the supervision of cooperating teachers and a college supervisor.
 This is a full-time experience.
 Graded S, U.